kstenerud/concise-encoding/ce-structure.md

 Invisible objects are "invisible" to the structure of the document (they have no semantic relevance and could be removed without affecting the structure or data of the document).
 They provide utility functionality for convenience when building a document.

-Placement rules for invisible objects are not the same as for other objects or pseudo-objects, and they may not be available in both text and binary formats.
+Invisible objects may not be available in both text and binary formats.

 Invisible objects **CANNOT** be used as real objects, and **CANNOT** be marked or referenced; they are completely invisible to the document structure.